Pai Gow Poker Hand Rankings

 Pair

-A Pair are two cards of the same value.
-A Pair will lose against Two Pair or higher and it will win against high card.
+A Pair consists of two cards of the same rank.
+A Pair loses to Two Pair and higher but beats High Card hands.

 High Card